-Our DermaVir lead product is based on HIV subtype-B that represents the majority of HIV circulating within the major marketplaces including North America and Western Europe.
-In addition, we have developed an initial DermaVir Product Portfolio to provide an optimal treatment for every HIV-infected patient by considering the diversity of the infected population.
+DermaVir is based on HIV subtype-B that represents the majority of HIV infection within the major marketplaces including North America and Western Europe.
+In addition, we have developed an initial DermaVir Product Portfolio to provide optimal treatment for every HIV-infected patient by considering the diversity of the infected population.

 HIV is a highly variable virus.
-We found that the therapeutic effectiveness of DermaVir depends on HIV sequence replicating in the patients and the patients' genetic background.
+We found that the therapeutic effectiveness of DermaVir depends on the HIV sequence replicating in the patient and the patient's genetic background.
 DermaVir contains related HIV-specific antigen sequences characteristic for the different Clades (subtypes) of the virus.
 To ensure the optimal therapeutic benefit for every patient, the treating physician will enter the information on the patient's HIV sequences and genetic background (HLA) into our eMINER software.
-After analyzing the data, the eMINER will select the optimal DermaVir product from the DermaVir Product Family and also calculate the specific T cell epitopes that will play a role in the immune boosting of the individual patient.
+After analyzing the data, eMINER will select the optimal DermaVir product from the DermaVir Product Family and also calculate the specific T cell epitopes that will play a role in the immune boosting of the individual patient.
 The treating physician can then make an educated decision for personalized treatment of the patient and could also prescribe the proper immune monitoring based on the predicted T cell epitopes.

 The targeted epidemics and our initial Product Portfolio are summarized in the Table below.
-According to UNAIDS, subtype-B presently represents approximately four million individuals (Europe, North, Central and South America, Caribbean, Australia).
+According to UNAIDS, subtype-B represents approximately four million individuals (Europe, North, Central and South America, Caribbean, Australia).
 Our other product candidates can provide optimized treatment options for an additional 24.7 million HIV-infected individuals (2009 UNAIDS Report and HIV-1 Global Distribution, IAVI report Aug 2003).

-Present DermaVir Product Family Targeted epidemics Infected population DermaVir B Europe, America, Caribbean, Australia 4 million DermaVir C Sub-Saharan Africa, South-Asia 22.5 million DermaVir BC China 0.77 million DermaVir BF South-America 1.4 million DermaVir AB Eastern Europe 10,000
+Present DermaVir Product Family Targeted epidemics Infected population DermaVir B Europe, America, Caribbean, Australi 4 million DermaVir C Sub-Saharan Africa, South-Asia 22.5 million DermaVir BC China 0.77 million DermaVir BF South-America 1.4 million DermaVir AB Eastern Europe 10,000

-We are pursuing the development of the DermaVir Product Family based on subtypes for the following reasons:
+We are pursuing the development of a DermaVir Product Family based on subtypes for the following reasons:

 - DermaVir Product Family provides an individually-optimized Immune Therapy to boost the immune system against the specific HIV replicating in the patients.
-The availability of subtype-specific products permits "personalized treatment" with the DermaVir Product Family.
-HIV subtype is of the infected individual is diagnosed subtype by presently available sequencing of the virus.
-The patient's genetic background (HLA type) can also be diagnosed with routine methods today.
+The availability of subtype-specific products permits "personalized treatment" with DermaVir Product Family.
+HIV subtype of the infected individual is diagnosed with available sequencing of the virus.
+The patient's genetic background (HLA type) can also be diagnosed with routine methods.
 The subtype or recombinant form (HIV diversity) plus the patient's genetic background for antigen processing (patient diversity) together define the best-matching Product from the Family.
-Based on these data our eMINER can suggest the personalized treatment for the patients. - Consultation with regulatory agencies and experience with prophylactic vaccines suggest that the DermaVir Product Family does not require separate clinical development.
-We will not seek regulatory approval for the individual DermaVir products separately, but will apply for marketing approval for the family together with the biomarkers for personalized treatment.
-Clinical investigation of the family of DermaVir product candidates will be conducted by matching virus of the individual with the immunologically best-matching DermaVir product. - DermaVir Product Family also supports different pricing in the various markets.
+Based on these data our eMINER can suggest the personalized treatment for the patient. - DermaVir Product Family also supports different pricing in the various markets.
 Differential pricing of drugs manufactured by the same company has resulted in the illegal re-importation of the cheaper products to North America and Western Europe.
-As the subtype-optimized DermaVir products will, by medical necessity, differ by HIV subtype between geographical markets, product supplied to developing countries should not be diverted to other markets.

-- We intend to seek additional patent protection for the API in our subtype-specific DermaVir Product Family and method for treatment, also within the target regions.
+The subtype-optimized DermaVir products will, by medical necessity, differ in HIV subtypes by geographical markets, product supplied to developing countries should not be diverted to other markets. - We intend to seek additional patent protection for the API in our subtype-specific DermaVir Product Family and method for treatment, also within the target regions.
 This will allow the granting of manufacturing and marketing licenses to specific countries based on unmet medical needs while providing additional protection against re-importation of third country-manufactured products to the United States and E.U. - Based on our technology platform, manufacturing and control of the DermaVir Product Family will not require additional methods or technology.
 The same manufacturing technology, control methods and facility can be used for cGMP manufacturing of all our products.